Ankitraghav000/Docker/README.md

   # Use of Docker
   We use Docker for several key reasons:
   ### Cost-saving:
-  Docker containers use far less memory, especially when compared to their counterparts (virtual machines).
-Thus, you spend less on IT infrastructure resources.
+  Docker containers use less memory, Thus, you spend less amount on IT infrastructure.

   ### Isolation:
   Docker containers are isolated from each other and from the host system, which helps prevent conflicts between applications and improves security.